pgale/lineage_15.1_Installation_TSV/README.md

 > Warning - these posts and discussions are VERY long!

 > [!CAUTION]
 > These instructions and the flashing process does require some technical knowledge and skill.
 NO warranty or support is provided.
 If you buy a ThinkSmart View and can't get it flashed for whatever reason, that is down to you.
 These instructions are provided as a collation of many resources and writings across various forums and Discord servers to save you time and save you reading many hundereds of posts.
+I have upgraded five ThinkSmart View devices from other versions of Android 8.1, 11 and postmarketOS.
+I have also installed Lineage 15.1 on two brand new, shrink-wrapped devices and all have installed perfectly, both via Windows and Linux.
 >
 > Lineage 15.1 is still based on core Android 8.1 but has a new custom recovery environment that allows sideloading directly.
 The open source LineageOS builds on Android (it isn’t just a skinned version of Android!). @Deadman’s build of Lineage for the TSV has carefully picked drivers and other components that are tested to work with this device and some other custom code to make it work better.
 >Previously, I have tried and run (for quite some time) Mattmon’s 8.1 ROM, Android 11 with Google Go Apps and postmarketOS (PMOS) which is Alpine Linux based.